Powder Coated Kettlebell Uses And Advantages - Kettlebell Guide

 Why the powder coated kettlebell?

 Today we are bombarded with a huge selection of kettlebells.
 Some have coatings that include rubber, urethane, neoprene or vinyl.
 Handles can be painted, chromed, made of plastic and even available in different "ergonomic" shapes.
-The powder coated kettlebell tends to hit the sweet spot with kettlebell enthusiast in regards to pricing, functionality and durability and can be categorized on the kettlebell food chain directly above the painted bell.
+The powder coated kettlebell tends to hit the sweet spot with kettlebell enthusiast in regards to pricing, functionality and durability and can be categorized on the kettlebell food chain directly above the painted kettlebell.

 The powder coated kettlebell finish is unlike that of a painted kettlebell.
 First the cast iron core is electrostatically charged which then attracts a free-flowing, dry powder shot from an application gun.
 The bell is then placed in a heated oven where it cures and hardens and takes on its final color and texture.
 The end result is a protective hard coating tougher than conventional paint.
 Powder coating resists chipping and therefore will resist rust and corrosion better than paint.
 The most common texture used on a powder coated kettlebell handle is a matte finish that helps increase the grip for heavier kettlebell workouts and in some cases can also aid in holding chalk.